 Tomorrow’s Summer Solstice!
 That means the longest day of the year is finally here.
-How fitting that this month’s challenge can be a month, week, or even a day in length (might I suggest starting tomorrow – what with all the extra time we’ll have to fill up, and all – wink, wink. )
+How fitting that this month’s green drinking challenge can be a month, week, or even a day in length (might I suggest starting tomorrow – what with all the extra time we’ll have to fill up, and all – wink, wink. )

-It’s about drinking – clean green drinks.
+It’s about drinking – clean green drinking.
 I’m not going to get all tee-toteler on you, we’re all adults here (I think.)
 So what you chose to imbibe is up to you, but at the Mangum pad we’re going to take a week (well, we’ll start with a week and go from there) to forego processed drinks and get as close to drinking from the source as possible.

 - Water first.
 In fact tap water.
 We’re fortunate to live next to a spring, and our tap water is as clean and crisp as any bottled water you’d find… except for maybe Voss.
 (But now I’m just being pretentious.)

 - Juices from Fruits.
 I can’t even fathom how much less sugar I would consume if I was squeezing my own oranges every time I wanted some OJ.
 So for the challenge, I’ll forgo picking up my gallon of pasteurized orange juice from Costco and take advantage of my juicer and blender.
 I’ve been a little addicted to OrganicAndHappy on Instgram; she has some amazing recipe ideas!

 - Syonara Soda!
 Not that we drink a lot of pop around here; but carbonated beverages will be off limits (unless we borrow my mother’s SodaStream and make our own concoctions.)